ezEngine/docs-src/pages/docs/input/input-overview.md

 Another option, though, is to use an [input component](input-component.md).
 All that this component does, is to check for state changes of input actions from a selected *input set* and send those state changes as [messages](../runtime/world/world-messaging.md) to its sub-tree of game objects and components.
 Any component that handles this message type, can react to the input.

-This message based approach is how [TypeScript components](../custom-code/typescript/typescript-overview.md) are able to handle input.
+This message based approach is how [script components](../custom-code/visual-script/script-component.md) are able to handle input.
 Since the input messages are delivered to all child objects, you can have multiple scripts or other components which each react to different input.
 For example one script can forward movement related input to a [character controller](../physics/jolt/special/jolt-character-controller.md) and another script can handle input for weapons.

 ## Setting Up Input Sets